https://www.chefspencil.com

 Instructions

-• In a bowl, whisk the egg yolks fluffy until they are thickened and pale yellow.
-Gradually add the sugar to the yolks, then under continuous beating add the milk and 2/3 of the heavy cream.
+• In a bowl, whisk the egg yolks until thick and pale.
+Gradually add the sugar, then, while whisking continuously, add the milk and two-thirds of the heavy cream.

 • The steps above can be done several hours ahead and the mixture can be kept in the refrigerator.

-• Whip the remaining cream to a soft peak and the egg whites stiff.
+• Whip the remaining heavy cream to soft peaks.
+In a separate bowl, whisk the egg whites to stiff peaks.

-• Gently fold the whipped cream into the egg mixture, followed by the egg whites and just before serving gently fold in the vanilla ice cream.
+• Gently fold the whipped cream into the egg mixture, followed by the egg whites.
+Just before serving, carefully fold in the vanilla ice cream to give the eggnog an extra-creamy texture.

-• Pour into the desired glasses and sprinkle with the freshly grated nutmeg.
+• Pour into glasses and finish with freshly grated nutmeg.

 Notes